cockroachdb/docs/v20.2/multi-region-deployment.md

 ## Multi-region database deployment

 In production, you want to start a secure CockroachDB cluster, with nodes on machines located in different areas of the world.
-To deploy CockroachDB in multiple regions, using [CockroachCloud](../cockroachcloud/quickstart.html):
+To deploy CockroachDB in multiple regions, using [{{ site.data.products.serverless }}](../cockroachcloud/quickstart.html):

 1. Create a {{ site.data.products.db }} account at [https://cockroachlabs.cloud](https://cockroachlabs.cloud).